DeFord Lecture Series

 The DeFord (Technical Sessions) lecture series has been a requirement and a tradition for all graduate students since the late 1940s.
 Once the official venue for disseminating DGS graduate student research, the DeFord Lecture series is now the forum for lectures by distinguished visitors and members of our community.
 Faculty and researchers from the Jackson School have invited prestigious researchers from around the world to present a lecture in this series.
 This is made possible only through a series of endowments.

-The list below shows all scheduled talks this semester.
+The list below shows all the scheduled talks this semester.
 If you would like to meet with any of the speakers, please contact them or their hosts directly.

-DeFord Lecture Series Speaker Schedule Spring 2019
+DeFord Lecture Series Speaker Schedule 2020-2021 academic year

 |Date||Speaker/Affiliation||Field/Title||Hosts (if applicable)||Lectureship (if applicable)|